mostrovoi/videorental/README.md

 ![Event storming bounded contexts](https://github.com/mostrovoi/videorental/blob/master/videorental-eventstorming-bcs.png?raw=true)

-There has been identified 4 different bounded context (customer lifecycle, film lifecycle, filmtransactions and filmpayments).
+There has been identified 4 different bounded contexts i.e. customer lifecycle (user), film lifecycle (purchases), filmtransactions (rentals)  and filmpayments (payments).
 There could be a fifth, gamification, but for the time being bonuscard has been modelled as a value object for customer.

 Film transactions have an event store associated and use the in memory read model for checking the state of the movie.